vams-skn/python-projects/Wordle/README.md

 ## To-do
 - Add more words/ themes to `word_list`.
-- Modify the script to selected a word from a theme to make it easier to guess.
+- Modify the script to select a word from a theme to make it easier to guess.
 - Improve the feedback display with colored text.